manas0x/invoiceflow/README.md

 *   **Sheet Backups**: Auto-sync transactions to a Google Sheet for easy accounting.
 *   **Role-Based Access**: Separate interfaces for **Admins** and **Shop Staff**.

+### 📊 Automated Backups (Google Sheets)

+InvoiceFlow ensures your data is never lost by syncing essentially every transaction to **Google Sheets** in real-time.
+This serves as a powerful secondary database that is easy to access and analyze.

+*   **Real-time Sync**: Every time a bill is generated or stock is purchased, the data is pushed to a connected Google Sheet instantly.
+*   **Dual Storage**: Data lives in Firestore (for the app) AND Google Sheets (for you).
+*   **Easy Accounting**: Use the generated Google Sheet to run your own custom formulas, pivot tables, or share with your accountant without giving them app access.
+*   **Zero Maintenance**: Once configured, the sync happens automatically in the background.

 ---

 ## ⌨️ Keyboard Shortcuts